ChTPwner/snes_input_display/README.md

 $ chmod +x snes_input_display_mac_amd64
 ```

+## Keyboard shortcurts
+- J = select next entry in the layouts from the controller config file
+- K = select previous entry in the layouts from the controller config file

 ## Game List Working with the Defaults layout
 You should try with the Default Layout if you're on the Sd2Snes/FxPakPro.
 It will NOT work with an emulator
 The F90718 address doesn't work on emulator.